 The biggest misconception I hear about home greenhouses—along with other season extenders like cold frames and polytunnels— is expecting them to maintain consistent, warm growing conditions year-round, even in a cold climate.

-Some gardeners envision their new greenhouse will be like those at botanical gardens where they have some combination of lighting, heating, cooling, humidifiers, and watering systems running year-round.
+Some gardeners envision their new greenhouse will be like those at botanical gardens growing an array of fabulous tropical plants all year-round.

 Unheated greenhouses heat up in the day and cool down at night.